Rnfudge02/AARDK/Readme.md

 ## Issues
 - Docker compose compatibility is still a work-in-progress, not sure if it's entriely possible, perhaps with buildx plugin?

 - [opencv_nv](./Build/Dockerfile_opencv_nv) SFM is currently disabled on x86_64

+## Safety
+This is not a production level release, and due to the one-man development team, limited testing is done.
+If using for any mission-critical technology, ensure the fork is compliant with the applicable ISO standards.

 ## Contributing
-This is currently an open-source project maintained by Robert Fudge, 2025 -
+This is currently an open-source project maintained by Robert Fudge, 2024 - Present

 Pull requests are welcome.